racosta323/Catspace/README.md

 # Welcome to Catspace!

 This project was made by Hunter Matyi, Eve Strittmatter, and Rene Acosta in the [Flatiron School](https://flatironschool.com/courses/coding-bootcamp/)'s 2024 Software Engineering Bootcamp as an exercise in a creating single-page application.
 This is achieved with React routing, namely the createBrowserRouter and RouterProvider functions.
-Beyond this minimal requirement, we've made frequent use of bootstrap styling, a separately hosted database, and a publicly available API.
+Beyond this minimal requirement, we've made frequent use of React Bootstrap styling, a separately hosted database, and a publicly available API.
 The frontend is hosted on [Netlify](https://www.netlify.com/) and the backend on [Render](https://render.com/).

 ## Functionality